-- 4.14 We'll fix our interest rates to hedge interest rate and inflation risk and not for speculative purposes. - 4.15 The Chief Finance Officer is authorised to fix the interest rate on our debt using the following instruments: - Interest rate and inflation caps and collars - Embedded fixed rates - Standalone swaps transacted under an ISDA

-- 4.16 The following instruments can be used by the Treasury Committee to hedge or pre-hedge interest rates only then the conditions set out below are met: - Gilt Locks - o A Gilt Lock should only be used when a bond issue has been authorised - The use of a Gilt Lock should be approved alongside the issue of a bond, following the same authority levels set out in 4.17 and 4.18 of this policy - A Gilt Lock should be cancellable within a maximum of 6 weeks to limit our exposure to movements in Gilt rates - Cross currency swaps - A cross currency swap can only be used where a funding transaction denominated in a currency other than £GBP has been authorised by the Board. - All currency swaps will be approved by the Treasury Committee - 4.17 All hedging counterparties must: - be authorised by the FCA (or EEA authorised through the FCA's passport scheme) and/or PRA or other corporate bodies. - meet at least one of the following long-term credit ratings: - o Standard & Poors: A- - o Moodys: A3
+- 4.15 We'll fix our interest rates to hedge interest rate and inflation risk and not for speculative purposes. - 4.16 The Chief Finance Officer is authorised to balance the fixed percentage of our debt portfolio using the following instruments: - Interest rate and inflation caps and collars - Embedded fixed rates - Fixed to floating and floating to fixed standalone swaps transacted under an ISDA - 4.17 The following instruments can be used by the Treasury Committee to hedge or pre-hedge interest rates only then the conditions set out below are met: - Gilt Locks - A Gilt Lock should only be used when a bond issue has been authorised - The use of a Gilt Lock should be approved alongside the issue of a bond, following the same authority levels set out in 4.19 and 4.20 of this policy - A Gilt Lock should be cancellable within a maximum of 6 weeks to limit our exposure to movements in Gilt rates - Cross currency swaps - A cross currency swap can only be used where a funding transaction denominated in a currency other than £GBP has been authorised by the Board. - All currency swaps will be approved by the Treasury Committee - Inflation linked standalone swaps - Any trade will be used for the purposes of hedging underlying debt - All inflation linked swaps will be approved by the Treasury Committee - 4.18 All hedging counterparties must: - be authorised by the FCA (or EEA authorised through the FCA's passport scheme) and/or PRA or other corporate bodies. - meet at least one of the following long-term credit ratings: - o S&P: A- - o Moody's: A3